Will Catlett

 William Catlett is an American actor and producer.
+He is best known for portraying 1997 Yasir Omar in Love Is, Latavius "Lala" Johnson in Black Lightning, Herschel in True Story, Paul Lancaster in Constellation and Rickles in Abigail.

 Early life

 Catlett was born in Alexandria, Virginia.
 His father had ambitions to be an actor before he joined the military and worked in government.